ImpostorLex/ImpostorLex/Networking/NET Delay, Loss, and Throughput In Packet Switched Networks.md

 ### Propagation Delay

+^ed4547

 Is the time required to continue from the beginning of the link to router B.

 Distance between the two routers.

-Propagation depends on the [[NET Computer Networks and the Internet#^b5779b|Physical Medium]] of the link and have a range of
+Propagation depends on the [[NET Computer Networks and the Internet#Communication Links|Physical Medium]] of the link and have a range of

 Length of the link.